7 Online Copyright Myths

-Many are finding out the hard way that when it comes to protecting creative collateral; copyright is law.
-And, copyright laws can and are being enforced online.
+Many are finding out the hard way that copyright is the law for protecting creative collateral.
+And copyright laws can and are being enforced online.

 Questions and Answers About Online Copyright